Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: Non-intrusive MsFEM for the general framework

 \subsection{Intrusiveness of other multiscale methods}

 Some work on the formulation of effective $\Pone$ problems in multiscale methods, and the related question of non-intrusive approaches, can be found in the literature.
-We discuss here the case of the HMM and the LOD method.
+We discuss here the case of the HMM and the LOD method in the context of numerical homogenization, and provide some additional references to other fields at the end of the section.

 First, the HMM is less intrusive than the original MsFEM, because its main objective is to approximate~$u^\varepsilon$ on the coarse scale.
 The HMM directly proposes to solve a $\Pone$ problem on the coarse scale, where effective coefficients of the $\Pone$ problem are defined in terms of the solutions to local problems.
 This workflow corresponds to our non-intrusive MsFEM approach, and when the local problems of the HMM coincide with the computation of the numerical correctors introduced in this work, the HMM and the MsFEM for the pure diffusion problem are identical.
 For more general problems, there is an important difference between the two methods.
 In the MsFEM, the form of the effective equation and the definition of the effective coefficients follows directly from the choice of basis functions, and thus from the choice of local problems.
 For the HMM, the local problems and the effective equation are formulated independently, and the link between the two is only justified heuristically, drawing inspiration from homogenization theory.